 In exchange, the death of Concord comes with a new release, Astro Bot, which received a 92 and a Must Play accolade on Metacritic and an outstanding reception, thus being a universally acclaimed game over Concord.
 So it makes it clear that on September 6th, an utterly disappointing game like Concord was shut down in favor of an utterly outstanding game like Astro Bot was released in exchange.
 It is the fact that both of Concord's trailers got dislike bombed over the game's lukewarm Guardians of the Galaxy mimicry of characters, inspiration lacking maps, the bland gameplay and the $40 pricing while Astro Bot's trailer received an overwhelming amount of positivity over the game's ultimate PlayStation experience accompanied by VIP bots that dress up as our favorite PlayStation characters and it's in time for PlayStation's 30th Anniversary.
 I have a post about PlayStation 1's 30th Anniversary coming soon, so stay tuned for that.

-Again, Ellis has made it clear that Concord will be offline while they explore other options to better reach more players.
+Again, Ellis has made it clear that Concord will be offline while they explore other options including those that can better reach more players.
 Does this mean that we will never see Concord again and is it deemed dead?
 Absolutely not.
 It will return in a later date potentially as a free-to-play title and will remain on Prime Video's upcoming anthology series, Secret Level.
 This is not common of the situation today and it's largely dominated by Blizzard with their free-to-play entry of Overwatch 2.
 To have a free-to-play hero shooter is a very smart business choice as everyone can play it without their paid membership on console and the chances of a free-to-play hero shooter to flop are very slim.

 In fact, if I recall correctly, there has been one free-to-play hero shooter that has been ported to console and has not flopped, and that is Valorant, which did a great reception since the console launch.
 The only upcoming free-to-play hero shooter coming to consoles this year is Marvel Rivals.
 There is literally one free-to-play team-based game that Concord will have to compete with if it returns as a free-to-play title.

 One last thing to be made.
 The main reason of hero shooter games to be free-to-play is a train that they have a slim chance of flopping and an excellent chance of doing pretty well.
 If the game goes free-to-play, it will very likely succeed to have a good player base.
 To give a hero shooter a pricing makes no sense.
 They need to be free-to-play so that they can succeed to have a skyrocketing player base.
-So it's possible that Concord may return as a free-to-play title as Ellis stated that they would take the game offline to explore better options to reach more players.
+So it's possible that Concord may return as a free-to-play title as Ellis stated that they would take the game offline to explore better options to reach more players or not.
 But when?
 The answer is unknown.

 No comments: